tom-jordan23/hybrid-auth-lab/keycloak-server/config/import/README.md

 # 2. Select your realm
 # 3. Go to Realm Settings > Action > Export
 # 4. Save the JSON file to this directory
-# 5. Run: docker-compose restart keycloak
+# 5. Run: docker compose restart keycloak

 # To import realm configurations:
 # Use the config-manager.sh script: